ACADEMIC PUBLICATIONS

 This paper studies how improvements in local accessibility influence cities’ distributions of nontradeable amenities, housing costs and welfare.
 I build a model of local demand for these amenities, which depends on travel times and costs.
 Ridesharing’s entry shocks these times and costs.
 Three years after entry, amenities grow faster in areas which are driving-accessible and transit-inaccessible.
 In these locations, median house prices and rents rise by 3% and 1% per year, respectively.
 Taken together, the improvements in amenities and access outpace the rising housing costs.
 All residents benefit from ridesharing, although homeowners’ benefits are four times larger than renters’.

-Selected Presentations: Pre-WFA Summer Real Estate Research Symposium 2023, NBER SI 2023 (Real Estate); BFI Women in Empirical Micro; Utah Eccles Housing Affordability Summit
+Selected Presentations: Pre-WFA Summer Real Estate Research Symposium 2023, NBER SI 2023 (Real Estate); BFI Women in Empirical Micro; Utah Eccles Housing Affordability Summit, Online Spatial and Urban Seminar 2025S

 Other Publications